shrutisharma27/7targets-docs/docs/_releases/index.md

 - fix for space between body and signature when custom message size if big.
 - multi-lead to use the details while add lead button click too.
 Which gives ability to change the values(context, source, etc) from what was used at upload time.
 - UPLOADED status in multi-lead should have a cancel option.
 To avoid getting blocked when the validating fails.
-- unsubscribe to be opaque.
+- unsubscribe to be transparent.
 - VA Signature has the ability to change font.
 - Custom message. `Hello firstname` to be of same font as the body.
 - No empty lines between Signature and BookMeeting.
 - One empty line above PS:
 - Allow empty signature for the assistant.
 - Usability fixes to let user know that EmailCC Default schedule is different and the first message is the one user already sent where assistant is copied.
-- Default source while add lead should be Meeting.
+- Default source while add lead should be Website.
 - fix for restart/edit not sending Followup_1 if it was already sent from earlier run.
 - fix for AI sense to not look ini email body sent by assistant (self).
 ```